icon

 Variable rate forecast 2025

 Variable rates follow the same trajectory as the prime rate.
-So, if a prime rate goes down 50 bps, that means that the variable rates will also down 50 bps.
-There were exceptions in the past, however, when lenders didn’t adjust their prime rates be the same amount, such as on January 2015 and July 2015, so this isn’t always a guarantee.
+So, if a prime rate goes down 50 bps, that means that the variable rates will also go down 50 bps.
+There were exceptions in the past, however, when lenders didn’t adjust their prime rates by the same amount, such as on January 2015 and July 2015, so this isn’t always a guarantee.

 According to a York University study, Canadians who have opted for variable rates were consistently able to maintain lower rates over the course of their mortgage than those who have opted for fixed rates.